 Crispy, sweet and spicy glazed salmon, bright pickled veggies, Sriracha mayo, and cilantro tucked in a pillowy brioche bun — this little slider is everything a sandwich should be!
 What’s its secret?
 Balance.
 It’s soft and it’s crunchy, and hidden in its layers are all the flavors a chef likes to hit: delicately sweet and acidic rice wine vinegar, salty soy sauce, tart lime, spicy chile paste, and buttery Scottish salmon with its higher fat content.

-Of course, sliders are always a natural for game day, but we also make these for slightly more formal daytime events, such as when your whole family — including your hungry, hungry brothers — comes for lunch on the weekend.
-Or when you’re celebrating something wonderful, like a best friend’s wedding or a favorite cousin’s new baby.
+Of course, sliders are always a natural for informal events, like movie nights.
+We’d also make these for small gatherings, such as when your whole family — including your hungry, hungry brother — comes for lunch on the weekend.
+Or when you’re celebrating something wonderful, like a best friend’s promotion or a favorite cousin’s new baby.

 Our tip: Serve these sliders with a few bags of fancy kettle chips and a colorful platter of fresh, juicy fruit.
 And for fun, pair them with a light, dry or off-dry Lambrusco.
 Its soft fruity notes and dry finish will complement the salmon perfectly — and its creamy bubbles and low alcohol will be just right at lunch.

 ¾ cup carrot, shredded

 ½ cup radish, julienned

 1 clove garlic, grated

 1 tsp chile paste